jhaskinsjr/nebula/README.md

 First, the "cd" command changes into the subdirectory with the simplest μService-SIMulator pipeline implementation (codename: [Bergamot](pipelines/bergamot/README.md)).
-Then, the "mkdir" command creates a directory into which each of the service's log files will be deposited.
-The "python3" command then executes the launcher module (launcher.py).
-The launcher module will then begin by opening a socket and accepting connections on port 10,000, executing the script main.ussim, and loading the binary "../../examples/bin/sum" together with its command-line
+Then, the "python3" command then executes the launcher module (launcher.py).
+The launcher module begins by opening a socket and accepting connections on port 10,000, executing the script main.ussim, and loading the binary "../../examples/bin/sum" together with its command-line